druid-io/druid-io.github.io/docs/0.14.0-incubating/querying/aggregations.md

 We recommend this aggregator in general for quantiles/histogram use cases, as it provides formal error bounds and has distribution-independent accuracy.

-#### Moments Sketch (Experimental)

-The [Moments Sketch](../development/extensions-contrib/momentsketch-quantiles.html) extension-provided aggregator is an experimental aggregator that provides quantile estimates using the [Moments Sketch](https://github.com/stanford-futuredata/momentsketch).

-The Moments Sketch aggregator is provided as an experimental option.
-It is optimized for merging speed and it can have higher aggregation performance compared to the DataSketches quantiles aggregator.
-However, the accuracy of the Moments Sketch is distribution-dependent, so users will need to empirically verify that the aggregator is suitable for their input data.

-As a general guideline for experimentation, the [Moments Sketch paper](https://arxiv.org/pdf/1803.01969.pdf) points out that this algorithm works better on inputs with high entropy.
-In particular, the algorithm is not a good fit when the input data consists of a small number of clustered discrete values.

 #### Fixed Buckets Histogram

 Druid also provides a [simple histogram implementation]((../development/extensions-core/approxiate-histograms.html#fixed-buckets-histogram) that uses a fixed range and fixed number of buckets with support for quantile estimation, backed by an array of bucket count values.